In most relationships, women have more power than men.

 Even innocuous “jokes” about her being the queen can carry nefarious consequences.

 If you ask most men, none of them would tell you they’re OK with being the subordinate in the relationship.
 But in spite many men resent subordination with words, they often accept it and go along with it with facts.

 Why do so many men end up accepting the female’s frame of prize of the relationship?

 Power dynamics help us understand why:

 - Most women have more dating power than most men

-But since in the sexual marketplace women are the demand and men are the offer, the power differential is skewed on her side -not always, but often-.
+But since in the sexual marketplace women are the demand and men are the offer, women tend to have more power.